kenwaldek/python/README.md

 MIT-licence

-Here lives the python code examples, they are splitted by function or module
+Here lives the python code examples, they are splitted by function, module or sensor type